Code-Institute-Submissions/YoannaLa-MacroHeavenDelivery_JuneResub/README.md

 ## Design
 ### Overall Feel

-I wanted and easy fussy free site, with a simple design.
+I wanted and easy to use site, with a simple design.
 Macro dieta is extremely effective food programme and it is very basic in delivery, so wanted that to be reflected in my site.

 ### Imagery

-The imagery throughout the site is of the simple meals with a sort discirption
+The imagery throughout the site is of the simple meals with a sort discirption and blog with few images to make the UX better

 # Features
 ## Current Features